mysociety/fixmystreet/training/staff.md

 ## How to create an account

-You can sign up to FixMyStreet just using your email, but you'll need an administrator to convert your account to a *staff account*.
+You can sign up to MakeMyIsland just using your email, but you'll need an administrator to convert your account to a *staff account*.

 * **create an account the usual way**